The Manor House & Chapel

 Inside the Manor House

-On entering the house, the hallway is dominated by an oak staircase.
+The original red brick house built around 1622 featured two large halls with a fine oak staircase between them leading up to the first-floor rooms, which still exists today as you enter the Manor House, although much extended since.
+You can see this staircase when entering the house through the front door on the left hand side where it dominates the reception area.
 The array of stags’ heads above is a reminder that the estate was considered to be one of the finest in the country for country sporting pursuits including hunting, shooting and fishing.

-Off the hallway to the right is what used to be a billiard room (now the Nightingale Room) followed by the Drawing Room (now used as a meeting space and known as the Old Library).
+Off the hallway to the right is what used to be a billiard room (now the Nightingale Room) followed by the Drawing Room (now used as a meeting space and known as the Old Library) where many an evening of music and entertaining were held.
 To the left of the hallway was the dining room with its vaulted domed ceiling.
 This room now serves as the main school library.

 Down the hallway from the main entrance is what was William Nightingale’s library (now the Headmaster’s Drawing Room).
 The most notable feature of this room is the hidden door.
 This was covered and painted in the same style as the shelves either side of it, so as to conceal its true nature.
 Close inspection reveals Mr Nightingale’s impish sense of humour, for the titles there include Leather on Woods, Tales of the Doorway, Oaths Not Binding and Optical Delusions.
 The hidden door leads into what was then known as the garden room, described by Florence in 1839 as “one of the prettiest in the house, both as to paper and to everything.”
 It is now the Headmaster’s study.